Roots of Empathy

-Roots of Empathy is an evidence-based classroom program that has shown significant effect in reducing levels of aggression among school children while raising social/emotional competence and increasing empathy.
+Roots of Empathy is an evidence-based classroom programme that has shown significant effect in reducing levels of aggression among school children while raising social/emotional competence and increasing empathy.

-At Holy Trinity we run this program in Year 3.
+At Holy Trinity we run this programme in Year 3.

 Dear Year 3,